nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 - Authorized redirect URI is the URL the user will be redirected to after successful login
 - After creating the credentials the client id and client secret are displayed on the screen.
 These are required in the flask application

-#### Steps
-- User clicks login button in the client application
-- Client application redirects the user to the OAuth server authorization page to perform authentication.
-Information like callback URL is sent by the client application to OAuth server while redirecting the user.
-- After logging in the user, the OAuth server redirects the user to the callback URL of the client application along with additional information like authorization code.
-- Client application sends the authorization code, client id and client secret to the OAuth server for obtaining access token and id token
-- OAuth server validates the authorization code, client id and client secret and issues access token and id token to the client
-- Client application can access user information using id_token and call other APIs on behalf of the user using access_token
-- Client application can authenticate and login the user with the details present in the id_token (like username, email etc)

 ### Authorization code flow demo with Keycloak